 Using the Gallery's website navigation links, click on "Gallery Shops" to browse items for sale.
 If you wish to phone in your order, you can call (800) 697-9350 or (202) 842-6002; if you wish to fax in your order, please fax to (202) 789-3047.
 You can also purchase reproduction posters from other online sources.

 Using a search engine, type in any of the following search terms:

 The National Gallery of Art does not collect non-Western art.
 For assistance, contact Asian and/or African art museums in your locality.

-Visit NGA Images to download publication-quality images of the National Gallery of Art collections.
-More than 25,000 open access digital images up to 3000 pixels each are available free of charge for download and use.
-Please inquire about collection images not available for immediate download by using the online Contact Form on NGA Images.
+Visit NGA Images to download publication-quality images of works in the Gallery's collection.
+More than 37,000 open-access digital images of up to 3,000 pixels each are available free of charge for download and use.
+Please inquire about collection images not available for immediate download by using the NGA Images Contact Form.

 At the National Gallery of Art:

 For current exhibitions, simply click on the "Exhibitions" link.
 For upcoming exhibitions, click on the "Upcoming Exhibitions" link from within the exhibitions page.
 For past exhibitions, click on the "Past Exhibitions" link on the same page.